ccb-hms/periomodel/README.md

 ## Estimating Periodontal Stability Using Computer Vision ##

 This repository contains the code for the periodontal stability model as described in [[1]](#1).
-The following notebooks are provided to demonstrate how to use the code to predict the disease classes on the test cases.
+The following notebooks are provided to demonstrate how to use the model and to predict the disease classes on the test cases.

 - [Download test dataset and model checkpoint](./notebooks/01-download-data.ipynb)
 - [Run the model on the test data](./notebooks/02-run-model.ipynb)